drzhelnov/drzhelnov.github.io/usmle/tcom.md

 **MK1** Identifies the cause/infectious agent or predisposing factor(s) or, given an effect, determines the cause.

+**Sample MK1 Lead-ins:**

+> - Which of the following pathogens is the most likely cause of this patient’s condition?
+> - Which of the following is the most likely infectious agent?
+> - This patient most likely acquired the infectious agent via which of the following modes of transmission?
+> - This patient most likely has a defect in which of the following?
+> - Which of the following is the most likely cause/mechanism of this effect?

+_Source: [NBME Item-Writing Guide](nbme.org/item-writing-guide), 6th Edition—Version November 2020._

 **MK2** Identifies the underlying processes/pathways that account for, or contribute to, the expression or resolution of a given condition.

 **MK3** Recognizes or evaluates given clinical or physical findings to identify the underlying anatomic structure or physical location.